 A repair business may establish a relationship with antique store owners, office building owners, or the owners of apartment rental complexes.
 All of these industries have a need for furniture repair, as well as the everyday homeowner who would rather be able to fix and continue to enjoy a piece than buy something new.

 The furniture repair industry has undergone growth from 2014 through 2019.
 According to IBIS World, the industry is predicted to bring in $2 billion in revenue in 2019.
 While the industry experienced a 0.5 percent growth from 2014 to 2019, the number of furniture repair businesses declined to 23,571.
 Industry employment has remained steady at 33,589.

 This industry is subjected to multiple factors that affect its growth and profitability.
-Furniture repair businesses often thrive during times when the economy is distressed, since customers are more likely to have furniture repaired, rather than paying for new furniture.
-When the economy improves, customers are more likely to simply buy new furniture, but an improved economy means more offices are full, leading employers to possibly repair furniture instead of buying new office furniture.
+Furniture repair businesses often thrive when the economy is distressed since customers are more likely to have furniture repaired rather than paying for new furniture.
+When the economy improves, customers are more likely to simply buy new furniture.
+Still, an improved economy means more offices are full, leading employers to repair furniture instead of buying new office furniture.

-The furniture repair industry often experiences growth as office vacancies are reduced and business owners need to repair furniture that sees a high amount of use.
-Homeowners who choose to remodel their homes also generate business for this industry, since they often choose to have furniture reupholstered to match the new decor.
+The furniture repair industry often experiences growth as office vacancies are reduced, and business owners need to repair furniture that sees a high amount of use.
+Homeowners who choose to remodel their homes also generate business for this industry since they often choose to have the furniture reupholstered to match the new decor.

 Who is the target market for your furniture repair business?